itwasmyidea/commitstudio/docs.md

 - **Commit Access**: Ensure you have write access to the repository
 - **Force Push Issues**: Be cautious when force pushing after using YOLO mode

+## AI Model Issues

+Common AI-related issues and solutions:

+- **Token Limits**: If you're hitting token limits, try reducing max tokens or using a different model
+- **Model Availability**: Ensure the selected model is available on your OpenAI plan
+- **Rate Limits**: OpenAI has rate limits; spread out large analysis jobs
+- **Model Quality**: If analysis quality is poor, try upgrading to a more capable model

 ---

 # Reference